PDrifting/CBookDraft/book.markdown

 };                                              // must be declared as pointers.

 s32 main() {                                    // Main program entry.
-  TFoobar data[15] = {                          // Arrays of structs can be default initialised
+  TFoobar data[15] = {                          // Arrays of structs can be default initialised.
-    [0].foo = 12, [0].bar = 8,                  // each element and member can be referenced
+    [0].foo  = 12,  [0].bar = 8,                // Each element and member can be referenced
                     [2].bar = 3,                // by element index in this manner also, then
     [12].foo = 5,  [12].bar = 5                 // follow rules defined earlier in examples
   };                                            // for member initialisation.
+Commas are used
-                                                // Commas are used to seperate a list of
+                                                // to seperate a list of consecutive
-                                                // consecutive initialisations even though
+                                                // initialisations.
+Even though this has 15, the
-                                                // this has 15 elements they will be default
+                                                // remaining elements will be default initialised
-                                                // initialised to 0.
-                                                // This is another method for initialisation
+                                                // to 0.
+This is another method for initialisation
                                                 // during declare.
   return 0;                                     // Return status successful.
 }